pandas-dev/pandas/doc/source/development/contributing.rst

 Creating a development environment
 ----------------------------------

-To test out code changes, you'll need to build pandas from source, which requires a C/C++ compiler and Python environment.
+To test out code changes, you'll need to build pandas from the source, which requires a C/C++ compiler and Python environment.
 If you're making documentation changes, you can skip to :ref:`contributing.documentation` but if you skip creating the development environment you won't be able to build the documentation